 The big takeaway from all this is, if you are not doing things which cause glucose spikes, your blood sugars should be flat and in range.
 If, when you fast, your blood sugars and trending up or down, your long-acting insulin/basal rate needs adjusting.

 Get your basal right and it will be a lot easier to manage your blood sugars.

-Insulin serves two purposes in the body: moving glucose from the blood into cells and to assist in the regulation of the liver’s fuel production.
+Insulin serves two purposes in the body: moving glucose from the blood into cells (bolus insulin) and to assist in the regulation of the liver’s fuel production (basal insulin).
 Rapid- and long-acting insulins tries to reflect these two roles.
 A consequence of this dual-role is, at least in theory, if a person is not eating or undergoing anything else to spike their glucose levels, their glucose levels should be flat and controlled exclusively by their basal insulin.
 If glucose levels are not flat the person’s basal insulin routine/rate needs adjusting.